hrautila/linalg/README.md

-It is distributed under LGPL3 license.
+This package distributed under LGPL3 license.
 See file COPYING in repository root.

 Linalg package provides thin interface for BLAS/LAPACK libraries.
 It is modelled after CVXOPT python package.